fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Algorithms

-Algorithms describing functions such as clock filtering, selection and clustering SHOULD be omitted from the specification; the specification should instead only provide only what is necessary to describe protocol semantics and normative behaviours.
+Algorithms describing functions such as clock filtering, selection and clustering SHOULD be omitted from the protocol specification; the specification should instead only provide what is necessary to describe protocol semantics and normative behaviours.

 The working group should consider creating a separate informational document to